spacelephantlabs/AIPs/AIPS/aip-33.md

 - payload:
     - token id - positive integer (`bignum`)
     - *(optional)* recipient id - address
-- if `recipientId` is set, the transaction updates owner of the token identified by `tokenId`
+- if `recipientId` is set, the transaction updates the owner of the token identified by `tokenId`
-- else owner of the given `tokenId` is the transaction sender
+- else the owner of the given `tokenId` is the transaction sender
-- transaction fails if sender is not the token owner.
+- transaction fails if the sender is not the token owner.
 - Notice here that token id is computed off-chain.
-It's a design choice easing mint process.
+It's a design choice easing the minting process.
 The same process is used in popular NFTs on other chains (like Cryptokitties on Ethereum).

 **Payload**